magomimmo/modern-cljs/doc/tutorial-09.md

-It should now be clear why we added `cljs.reader` to the `modern-cljs.shopping` namespace declaration to refer to the CLJS `read-string` function: we never want to get in trouble by using stringified number in numeric calculation.
+It should now be clear why we added `cljs.reader` to the `modern-cljs.shopping` namespace declaration to refer to the CLJS `read-string` function: we never want to get in trouble by using stringified number in numeric calculations.

 ### The remote callback